Tennis-Just Stop Oil protesters disrupt play twice on Wimbledon day three | Sports-Games

 "The protesters at Wimbledon were determined to ruin the day's play for spectators and sports fans across the world," she said in a statement.
 "This is unacceptable.
 We will be uncompromisingly tough on the selfish protesters intent on spoiling our world-class sporting occasions this summer."

 Security had been beefed up for the grasscourt Grand Slam, one of the jewels of the British sporting summer, after a spate of protests at high-level events in Britain.
-The environmental group disrupted the second Ashes cricket test at Lord's last week, attempting to spread orange powder on the wicket.
-They also intervened in this year's Premiership Rugby final and the World Snooker Championship in Sheffield where they smeared orange powder over a table.

-This year's Grand National horse race was also disrupted after animal rights activists attached themselves to fences.
+However, Wednesday's events had an air if inevitability, such is the nature of Wimbledon, and organisers will hope that Just Stop Oil do not have any more stunts planned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)